 North Fork Lone Pine Creek crossing

 In about 0.8 miles, you will reach the North Fork Lone Pine Creek crossing.
-Depending on the weather, the stream is fairly easy to navigate across on the rocks laid out across the stream.
-The rocks can get slippery of course, so you do have to pay attention.
-Depending on the water level and weather, you can always just walk through the stream if you don’t mind getting your shoes wet.
+Depending on the weather and water level, the stream can be fairly easy to navigate across on the rocks that are laid out across the stream.
+Or downright treacherous if the water level is high and the current fast.
+The rocks can get very slippery in even the best of weather.
+So you do have to pay attention.
+Trekking poles come in handy, but be prepared to turn around if it isn’t safe to cross.

 Entering The John Muir Wilderness